Introduction

 The six heading levels of HTML look plain, but they can be restyled with color, font-size, background-color, margin, and padding, as well as borders.

-To set the headings in a font different from the body and paragraphs, the font-family property with a value different from Times New Roman can be applied, like this: h1, h2, h3, h4, h5, h6 { font-family:'Gill Sans', sans-serif; }
+the font-family property with a value different from Times New Roman can be applied, like this:

-To add a border, the three required values of the border property (size, type, and color) can be applied, like this: h2 { border:2px solid orange; }
+To add a border, the three required values of the border property (size, type, and color) can be applied, like this:

 Tables